-Past engagements were acclaimed recital series ‘Mortal Man; Immortal Dreams’ with pianist Craig White; together they have also given recitals at The Menuhin Hall and St Martin in the Fields.
+Past engagements were acclaimed recital series ‘Mortal Man; Immortal Dreams’ with pianist Craig White; together they have also given recitals at The Menuhin Hall and St-Martin-in-the-Fields.
 For their ‘Dances’-themed programme, which they performed in venues around the UK, they were voted Artists of the Decade by Bude Music Society.
 She also recently collaborated with novelist Virginia Burgess for the soundtrack to the newly published novel ‘The Virtuoso’, composed by Tim Johnson; soon to be available on iTunes.
-Adelia regularly plays with period ensembles, and has performed the Bach Triple concerto as 2nd solo with Adrian Butterfield and Belsize Baroque orchestra, and the JC Bach double concerto, also with Butterfield.
-As an orchestral violinist, she has been leader of Les Voix Nouvelles orchestra in a performance of Stravinsky’s Rite of Spring at St John’s Smith Square, and has performed with London’s Orpheus Sinfonia at Cadogan Hall and Windsor Castle.
+Adelia regularly plays with period ensembles, and has performed the Bach Triple concerto as 2nd solo with Adrian Butterfield.
+As an orchestral violinist, she led the Les Voix Nouvelles Orchestra in a London performance of Stravinsky’s Rite of Spring (St John’s Smith Square), and performed with London’s Orpheus Sinfonia at Cadogan Hall and Windsor Castle.

 Adelia Myslov, January 2018